Sport in the United Kingdom: Student sport

+Student sport has a long history in the United Kingdom, which played a role in the development of modern sports and the spread of university sport around the world.
+Today, student sport has significant participation, ranging from student-run intramural sports within universities, to varsity matches with rival universities, and inter-university competitive sports organised by British Universities and Colleges Sport.
+In addition, Scottish Student Sport run over 100 events each year for universities in Scotland including the annual multi-sport Scottish Student Games.
+Students at universities in Northern Ireland can also participate in Student Sport Ireland events.

-Apart from a couple of Oxbridge events, student sport has a very low profile in the United Kingdom.
-While universities have significant sports facilities, there was no system of sports scholarships, with tuition fees only being introduced in the late 90s.
+Apart from a couple of well-known Oxbridge events, student sport has a low public profile.
+While universities have significant sports facilities, there was no history of sports scholarships, with tuition fees only being introduced in the late 90s.
 However, students who are elite standard competitors are eligible for funding from bodies such as UK Sport on the same basis as anyone else.
 The university most focused on sports provision is Loughborough University.
 Budding professionals in the traditionally working class team sports of football and rugby league rarely go to university.
 Talented youngsters in the more middle class sports of cricket and rugby union are far more likely to attend university, but their sports clubs usually play a greater role in developing their talent than their university coaches.
 Some sports are attempting to adapt to new conditions in which a far higher proportion of British teenagers attend university than in the past, notably cricket, which has established several university centres of excellence.

 School sport

-Sport is compulsory for all students up to the age of sixteen, but the amount of time devoted to it is often small.
-There are frequent complaints that state sector schools do too little to encourage sport and a healthy lifestyle.
-In the 1980s, the government sold many schools sports fields to housing developers; as such, many older schools do not have outdoor facilities readily available.

-Sports culture is stronger in private schools in the United Kingdom, and these schools contribute disproportionate numbers of elite competitors in almost all sports, with the exceptions of football, rugby league, boxing, and possibly athletics.

-In addition to many of the aforementioned sports, popular sports at junior level include netball and rounders, both of which are played almost entirely by girls.
+Public schools played a significant role in the development of modern sports, including through English public school football games, which shaped university sport and British sports that spread worldwide.

-The leading body for physical education in the United Kingdom is the Association for Physical Education.
+Today, the leading body for physical education in the United Kingdom is the Association for Physical Education.
 In 2006, the UK School Games was established by the Youth Sport Trust as an annual sporting competition for elite school age athletes in the United Kingdom, and by 2008, was expanded to include nine sports over four days.